looterz/grimd/README.md

 # address to bind to for the API server
 api = "127.0.0.1:8080"

+# enable or disable the web server for the frontend panel and api
+webpanel = true

+# webserver username
+webuser = "admin"

+# webserver password, random string on config generation
+webpass = ""

 # ipv4 address to forward blocked queries to
 nullroute = "0.0.0.0"